L400-RTI/Training-material/modules/01 - Introduction.md

 **Core Focus:** Buffering, parallelization, schema evolution, and latency management

-- Ingested data from streaming sources is processed via paReal-Time Intelligencetioned pipelines, often aligned to source paReal-Time Intelligencetions (e.g., Kafka topics).
+- Ingested data from streaming sources is processed via partioned topics, often aligned to source partitions (e.g., Kafka topics).

 - Eventstream introduces a controlled buffer delay (typically ~10 seconds) to enable multi-sink routing and enrichment.

 - Supports schema inference and evolution, allowing downstream systems to adapt to changes in the payload shape.

-- Event delivery is parallelized but respects ordering guarantees per paReal-Time Intelligencetion.
+- Event delivery is parallelized but respects ordering guarantees per partition.

-**Implication:** Changes in source schemas, burst traffic, or improperly filtered data can delay or disrupt downstream pipelines.
+**Implication:** Changes in source schemas, burst traffic, or improperly filtered data can delay or disrupt downstream processing.

 #### Eventhouse Mechanics